Street theatre: South Africa

-In South Africa, interactive street theater was used to raise awareness to health causes such as AIDS or HIV and how certain behaviours promote the increase of the virus.
+In South Africa, interactive street theatre was used to raise awareness of health issues such as AIDS or HIV and how certain behaviours promote the increase of the virus.
 Puppet shows were performed in the streets to educate the public of how deadly contracting aids or HIV virus is.
 The show consisted of the main character having aids and transmitting the disease to others, which ultimately led to the death of the character and the transmission of it to other people as well.
 Having these performances played in public will raise awareness to the deadly virus, that many people may not have had knowledge of.
 It educated the audience about risks, and how to avoid them with safer behaviours they could do to prevent contracting the virus.
 It also educated the viewers on different, and much safer behaviours to use in order to stop transmitting the virus to others.
 This awareness could work to increase the knowledge of the virus, and educate the public on methods to decrease the transmutation of the disease.